rapid7/metasploit-framework/docs/metasploit-framework.wiki/Attacking-ADCS-ESC-Vulnerabilities.md

 which users or groups can use that certificate template to elevate their privileges.

 Keep in mind though that there are two sets of permissions in play here though.
-There is one set of permissions on the CA server that control who is able to enroll in any certificiate template from that server, and second set of permissions that control who is allowed to enroll in a specific certificate template, which is applied to the certificate template itself.
+There is one set of permissions on the CA server that control who is able to enroll in any certificate template from that server, and second set of permissions that control who is allowed to enroll in a specific certificate template, which is applied to the certificate template itself.
 Therefore, the module will also specify which users are allowed to enroll in a specific template on a specific CA server, in order to make it as clear as possible which users or groups one needs to have access to in order to exploit the vulnerable certificate template.